medihebfaiza/medihebfaiza.com-old/_posts/2018-12-01-commandant.markdown

 ---
 layout: post
-title:  "Commandant, an Alexa skill"
+title:  "Commandant"
+excerpt: "An Alexa skill that lets you control your terminal with your voice."
 date:   2018-12-01 12:01:02 +0100
-categories: projects
+categories: [Javascript]
 ---
 ![Commandant Logo](/images/commandant.png?raw=true "Logo")